Implementing a 'Friends' Service Using a Graph Database

 If we look solely at the requirements, even in RDBs (Relational Databases, hereinafter RDBs)—which we use frequently—it’s not particularly difficult to solve the problem using queries, despite the complexity.
 But we chose a graph database.
 Why?

-The performance we expect from a service depends on various factors, such as which database we use, how we configure the infrastructure, how we tune the database settings, how we design the model, and the format of queries sent to the service.
+The performance we expect from a service depends on various factors, such as which database we use, how we configure the infrastructure, how we tune the database settings, how we design the model, and the format of the queries sent to the service.
 Therefore, to build a high-performance service, we must carefully consider the design of each stage and make wise choices regarding which products to use.
-However, if the expected data structure is clear, we can make specific choices starting from the database selection.
+However, if the expected data structure is clear, we can make specific decisions starting with the database selection.

 When searching for "friends of friends," the data must be queried based on "relationships" rather than through simple lookups.

-*There is a subtle difference between “relational” and the concept of “relations” that we will discuss later in the context of graph databases.
+*There is a subtle difference between “relational” and the “relations” we will discuss later in the context of graph databases.
 The term “relational” in this context derives from the mathematical concept of “relational algebra,” which forms the foundation of RDBMS architecture.
 Therefore, the term “relational” is interpreted differently from its general meaning.

 To explain why graph databases are well-suited for "relationships," I’ll describe the difference in how developers and non-developers perceive graphs.